 - full colour or black writing on white background to ensure written messages stand out;

 - occupying a considerable portion of the package surface, with the minimum size of labels stipulated;

 - easy to comprehend – they need to be tested with consumers to ensure they are understood especially by people with low literacy or who speak languages other than English.

 - Warning labels should address social as well as health and safety issues, such as risk to third parties, as well as to the drinker themselves.

-- Warning labels should be reinforced by warning posters and signs in licensed premises.
+- Alcohol warning labels should be reinforced by warning posters and signs in licensed premises.